Personal Finance

 You have a certain type of student loan or repayment plan

-If student loans are the balance you’re seeing an increase on, chances are the type of student loan is the reason.
-Unsubsidized federal student loans, income-driven repayment plans, and extended plans can cause this situation.
+If student loans show increasing balances, the loan type is likely responsible.
+Unsubsidized federal student loans, income-driven repayment plans, and extended plans can create this situation.

 Unsubsidized student loan